Single-Leg Revenue Management with Advice: Missing Proofs of Section

-\begin{proof} Recall that $\tau$ denotes the first time $t$ in which $a_p \geq A_p + 1$ for some $p \geq \ell + 1$ after step~1, i.e., the `If' condition in step 2 of Algorithm~\ref{alg:opt-alg} is satisfied.
-Moreover, $q_j^*$ denotes the value $q_j$ at the end of time $T$ (assuming $q^*_0 = 0$), and $a^*_j$ denotes the total number of customers with fare $f_j$ that arrive by the end of time $T$.
-Finally, $q(\tau)_i$ and $a(\tau)_j$ denote the value of $q_i$ and $a_i$ respectively at the \textbf{beginning} of time $\tau$.

-In this proof, we will repeatedly use the following observation which follows from the definition of $s$: Algorithm~\ref{alg:opt-alg} accepts every customer with fare strictly greater than $s$ that arrives before time $\tau$ (not including $\tau$).
-Moreover, note that $I$ is such that $\tau \leq T$.
-Define $i$ be the largest index for which $q^*_i = R(k^*)_i$.
-We will break up the proof into three cases predicated on the relationship between $k^*$, $s$ and $i$ for instance $I$.
+\begin{proof} Let $h(\tau) \coloneqq \max\{i \in [m] \mid q(\tau)_i = Q'_i\}$ (here $h(\tau) =0$ if no such index exists), i.e., $h(\tau)$ is the largest non-zero value of $h$ attained before the start of iteration $\tau$.
+In this proof, we will repeatedly use the following observation which follows from the definition of $h(\tau)$: Algorithm~\ref{alg:opt-alg} accepts every customer with fare strictly greater than $h(\tau)$ that arrives before time $\tau$ (not including $\tau$).
+Let $i$ be the largest index for which $q^*_i = R(k^*)_i$ (assume $i= 0$ if no such index exists).
+We will break up the proof into three cases predicated on the relationship between $k^*$, $h(\tau)$ and $i$ for instance $I$.

-\textbf{Case I:} $k^* \geq s$ and $i \geq k^*$.
-First, observe that the definition of $i$ and $i \geq s$ imply that Algorithm~\ref{alg:opt-alg} accepts every customer with fare strictly greater than $f_i$.
+\textbf{Case I:} $k^* \geq h(\tau)$ and $i > k^*$.
+First, observe that the definition of $i$ and $i \geq h(\tau)$ imply that Algorithm~\ref{alg:opt-alg} accepts every customer with fare strictly greater than $f_i$.
 Furthermore, for all $j \leq i$, Algorithm~\ref{alg:opt-alg} accepts $q^*_i - q^*_{j-1} \geq R(k^*)_i - R(k^*)_{j-1}$ customers with fare lying in the set $\{f_j, \dots, f_i\}$.
 Therefore, the revenue that Algorithm~\ref{alg:opt-alg} obtains from customers with fare $f_i$ or lower is given by